ESm1th/audio-face-bot/README.md

 # audio_face_bot
-Telegram bot that save audio messages and photos with faces from chat to database.
+Telegram bot that save audio messages and photos with faces from chat to local directories.

 ### How to start
 Create telegram `bot` and obtain `token`.
 You can check how to do that by this [link](https://core.telegram.org/bots#6-botfather)